linux-genz/udk/orthus/v0p9_to_v0p10_guide.md

 The genz.ko and genz-blk.ko modules need to be updated as well to work with the new orthus.ko.
 The updated modules can be found in v0p10-images.tar.gz or can be built from Github source.
 Note that because of the change in kernel versions, the new genz-linux branch is genz-xlnx_rebase_v5.4.

+To run Zephyr, the correct CUUID:Serial values for the producer (ZMM) and consumer (Bridge) have to be populated in zephyr-fabric.conf.
+Instructions to do so is in zerphyr-fm/example-zephyr-fabric.conf

+Llamas requires alpaka at https://github.com/linux-genz/python3-alpaka, which I installed with the following command:

+	python3 -m pip install git+https://github.com/linux-genz/python3-alpaka.git@v0.1